Why Renewable Energy

 In most cases, renewable energy technologies require less maintenance than traditional fossil fuel-powered equipment.
 Manufacturing technologies such as solar panels and wind turbines have few or no moving parts and do not rely on fossil fuels to operate.
 Lower maintenance requirements mean greater time and cost savings.

-See also Should We Use Renewable Energy
+See also Renewable Energy Companies In Europe

 Renewable Energy Targets May Undermine Their Sustainability